aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/Bedrock/index.en.md

 For complex analysis tasks:

 :::code{language=markdown showCopyAction=true}
-"Analyze the benefits and challenges of running AI workloads on Kubernetes.
-Consider aspects like scalability, resource management, and operational complexity."
+Analyze the benefits and challenges of running AI workloads on Kubernetes.
+Consider aspects like scalability, resource management, and operational complexity.
 :::

 **Key Observation**: Claude provides detailed, well-structured responses that are ideal for the learning exercises in the upcoming modules.